VAID: Indexing View Designs in Visual Analytics System: Discussion

 \subsection{Limitations}

-As a first attempt to construct a VA design knoledge base from the perspectives of data, tasks, and visualizations, our work has several limitations that warrant future research.
+As a first attempt to construct an index structure for VA design from the perspectives of tasks and visual designs, our work has several limitations that warrant future research.

-\textbf{Visual Relationships.} Linking between views or visual components are essential features to support users' interactive sense-making.
-The relationships between different visual components are often reflected by their sizes, positions as well as interactions.
-For example, the main view may take the most space, or a visualization view in the center may be the main one, and others might be the auxiliary ones.
-Also, interactions between visualizations can also indicate the relations between them.
-However, it is difficult to recognize the interactions from VA designs, even in an entirely manual manner, since not all interactions between two views are introduced in the original papers.
+\textbf{Interactions.} Interactions are important features of VA systems.
+However, it is difficult to recognize the interactions from VA designs, even in an entirely manual manner, since not all interactions within/between views are introduced in the original papers.
 Moreover, the use of static images hiders our analysis of configurable VA systems (e.g., Turkay et al.~\cite{turkay2016designing}), as the configuration frameworks are not reflected in the images.
-To facilitate better analysis of view relationships, it requires parsing live VA systems and constructing the data flow between views.
+Facilitating better analysis of view relationships requires parsing live VA systems and constructing the data flow between views.

-\textbf{Data Transformations.} Our specification focuses on the transformed data in the visualizations, which can be different from the original data table.
-For example, to visualize high-dimensional data with a number of quantitative columns, users might prefer to use a parallel coordinates plot (PCP).
-However, in our specification, a PCP is regarded as a variant of line charts with nominal fields of the x-axis and quantitative fields of the y-axis.
-To convert the source data to the representation of encoded data, table transformation operations such as ``fold'' and ``unfold'' are required~\cite{kandel2011wrangler, guo2011proactive}.
-Moreover, VA usually involves novel models and algorithms for data preprocessing and insight discovery.
-Thus, future work might study how the data is transformed with models or operations from source~\cite{kasica2020table}.